Murdoch ICT171 Cloud Project · 2026 S1

 Vantage

 A cloud-hosted monitoring and server-status project for ICT171.
-Vantage runs on a DigitalOcean Ubuntu droplet, performs scheduled checks on the host and its own webpage — uptime, response headers, certificate handling, and content integrity — and displays the latest results in a live status dashboard.
+Vantage runs on a DigitalOcean Ubuntu droplet, performs scheduled checks on the host and its own webpage — uptime, response headers, certificate handling, and content integrity — and keeps the detailed operational dashboard behind protected admin access.

 Live server · 134.199.167.21